horizon-institute/timebridge/README.md

 Timebridge
 =============

 Application to stream data from Cosm to Timestreams.
+Developed as part of the [Relate project](http://horizab1.miniserver.com/relate/).

 Usage
 -----